 Tomorrow he will be well, she told herself, squeezing his hand gently.
 She pressed her nose against his skin and filled her lungs with his sweet smell.
 I know he will.

 Waking the next morning, Grinda stretched and looked up at Mock hopefully.
 It was bright and warm in their little shelter, light breaching the gaps in the leaves.
 Her face split into a grin.
 His eyes were bright and full of life.

 He stroked her hair.
 ‘Grinda.’

 Grinda’s eyes fluttered at his touch.
 The sound of him saying her name sent a shiver down her spine.
 She squirmed up to meet his lips, gripping the sides of his head as she gently kissed all over his face: cheeks, nose, forehead, repeating his name after each smack of her lips—‘Mock, Mock, Mock’—until his name was like sugar on her tongue.

-Mock grinned but didn’t do anything more than that, still too weak to pull her into his arms and make love to her the way he did before, the way she could see he wanted so badly to do again.
+Mock grinned but didn’t do anything more than that, still too weak to pull her into his arms.

 He tried to sit but Grinda pushed him back.
 ‘Rest.’
 She checked his bandages.
 Dry.
 He smacked his cracked lips together.
 Grinda handed over the skin of water.
 Half sitting up, he gulped it down like a dying man.
 He handed it back, took a breath and briefly studied the little shelter she had made.